cssu/cssu.ca-old/firstyearguide/index.md

 ---
 By: Anujan M, Clara S, and the CSSU Team

 First and foremost, on behalf of the Computer Science Student Union (CSSU), we would like to congratulate students who have received an offer of admission to Computer Science at the University of Toronto St. George campus.
-(If not, well, we hope you are considering it – or we hope that you get an acceptance!)
+(If not, well, we hope you are considering it – or we hope that you get an acceptance!).
+If you've accepted welcome we're glad to have you!

 This is a collection of Frequently Asked Question (FAQs) which we think all first-year undergraduates (and everyone in the program, in general) should know.